1. Use your advantage to help others instead of hurt them. Other than in sporting... Never do anything that puts others at a disadvantage.

 29. Never underestimate anyone...especially yourself.

-35. Mistakes and inconsistencies are where the natural beauty lies.
-There is no such thing as "perfect".
+36. Mistakes and inconsistencies are where the natural beauty lies.
+There is no such thing as "perfect" and there is no such thing as "right" or "wrong" in art.

 36. The Platinum Rule: Treat Others as They Want To Be Treated.